 See Zenit MT1

-(1979) Not to be confused with the Zenit MF-1, this is a modified Zenit 19.
-It came with a 42mm screw mount, and was designed for endoscopic, medical photography.
-It had speeds of B, 1 - 1/1000, and two prime lenses of 30mm (f3.5) or 50mm (f7.0).
-Other lenses could be used.
+(1979) Not to be confused with the Zenit MF-1 (see NKVD & KGB cameras, above), this is a modified Zenit 19 -- which is a full-frame camera.
+The MT-1 came in different "styles", for example, some have a 42mm screw mount while others (like this one) has a breech-mount.
+Just the same, the camera was designed for endoscopic, medical photography.
+While all stypes have "B" exposure setting, some had a top speed of 1/500, while others had 1/1000.
+Cameras can be found with various prime lenses of 30mm f3.5 or 50mm -- some with fixed-focus, and/or fixed aperture.
+Other lenses could be used, as well.
+Unlike the Zenit 19, the Zenit MT-1 lacks a meter, and some have a data back.
 It is often called the "Surprise" -- I guess that tells us where the doctors inserted it!!!